In Central Asia, our partners are taking care to those who have been broken by a sinful world and showing them the hope of the gospel.

 When our partners in India first met Saanvi* in March 2021, they could clearly see the cruel marks of oppression etched into every crease of her face.
 Her expressions were grim more often than not, but truthfully, her life had given her little to smile about.

 Her husband had died about 5 months before the team met her, but the loss was almost a blessing.
 He had been very abusive to Saanvi, beating her regularly.
 This abuse left her with frequent headaches and other chronic medical issues.
-The make matters worse, he had taken out substantial loans to build a nice house for them, but Saanvi was saddled with a debt she couldn’t see any way of paying off.
+To make matters worse, he had taken out substantial loans to build a nice house for them, but Saanvi was saddled with a debt she couldn’t see any way of paying off.

 A Testimony of God’s Goodness